 Next, you fix the issues that need to be fixed.
 Start with the most critical fixes.
 And go down the list from there.

 Once you’ve resolved issues in the code, it can move on to the next phase of development.
 And you can begin the process over again.

-Static Analysis Examples in Helix QAC and Klocwork
+Static Analysis Examples

 For their ability to deliver the most accurate and precise results across a variety of industries, Helix QAC and Klocwork have been for over 30 years.
 It helps you find defects in your code with greater accuracy than other tools.
 You can analyze and fix your code on-demand throughout your day.
 And using Helix QAC or Klocwork is the best way to ensure your code complies with ISO standards.